 Defending clients Who Are Facing Drug Crime Charges in Iowa

-Nicholas Lombardi is a licensed criminal attorney in the State of Iowa and federal court.
-If you have been arrested for a drug crime, reach out now to discuss your case.
+Nicholas Lombardi is a licensed criminal attorney in the State of Iowa and federal court and has the legal experience you need on your side.
+If you have been arrested for a drug crime, reach out to Lombardi & Miler Law Firm today to discuss your case.

 The mere possession of one of the several substances banned by federal and Iowa law could land a person in jail.
 If you’ve been arrested and charged with possession, you may think there’s little hope.
 But even if the police say they found drugs on your person, you can fight the charges.

-The third offense, and any offense after, is a felony, with a possible sentence of up to five years in prison and a fine up to $10,245 (+$1,536.75 surcharge).
+- The third offense, and any offense after, is a felony, with a possible sentence of up to five years in prison and a fine of up to $10,245 (+$1,536.75 surcharge).